JesseEmond/CSGames-2016-AI-Winner/README.md

 - `Threads` - We can launch threads.
 A program lives as long as it has a thread alive.
-The amount of instructions ran per "turn" is distributed among the threads of a program (i.e. you get additional 'lives', but it becomes much harder to predict when you'll lost control of the CPU).
+The amount of instructions ran per "turn" is distributed among the threads of a program (i.e. you get additional 'lives', but it becomes much harder to predict when you'll lose control of the CPU).
 We could have a maximum of 3 threads.
 - `Clock` - We can get the current seconds counter.
 This gives us the ability to generate pseudorandom numbers (although *seconds* were a bit too